robertwenner/comics/doc/checks.md

 when trying to spellcheck that language.

 The `Comic::Check::Spelling` only *reports* unknown words.
 It's not
-interactive: you cannot add unknown words to the dictionary on he fly and you cannot enter corrections.
+interactive: you can neither add unknown words to the dictionary on the fly, nor can you enter corrections.

 You have three ways to deal with unknown words that are not typos: